-Acadia ALERT - Campus Closed (Weather)
+ACADIA ALERT - Campus Closed - Monday January 26, 2026

+All classes are cancelled for the day.
 Employees and students are not expected to come to campus and only employees deemed essential are required to report to work.
 Non-essential employees are not expected to work during the closure.
-Any events scheduled for today will be postponed or cancelled.
-All exams scheduled for today will be rescheduled to a later date.
+Residence buildings will be accessible, and Wheelock Dining Hall will be open but at reduced hours.

 Updates will be posted on www.acadiau.ca and pre-recorded on Acadia’s Information Line: 902-585-4636 (585-INFO).
-If you need emergency-related information, please contact the Department of Safety and Security by dialing 88 on all 585-phone systems, or by calling 902-585-1103.
+If you need emergency-related information, please contact the Department of Safety and Security by calling 902-585-1103.

 Fred C. Manning—First in Canada to Have a Business School Named in His Honour